V3innn/ctf-writeups/picoCTF/web_who_are_you.md

-##Writeup for `web_Who_are_you?`
+# Writeup for web_Who_are_you?

-# Very easy web explotation challenge from PicoCTF
+This is an easy web explotation challenge

+## First look at the site's page

-- First, it wanted to change the browser, so we used Burp Suite and modified the User-Agent to:
+First, it wanted to change the browser, so we used Burp Suite and modified the User-Agent to:
   `User-Agent: PicoBrowser`

 - Then, it needed information from another site, so we added the Referer: